eocdb/ocdb-docs/docs/source/ocdb-webui.md

 ### Submission File Status

-For each file of a submission, the following stati can be set:
+For each file, the following status can be set:

 - __ERROR__: there are errors in the format of the file
 - __WARNING__: there are warnings regarding the format of the file.